 NO IMPACT.
 There are no Williamson Act contracts located on or adjacent to the project area.
+No agricultural zoning exists within the portion of the project area that is located within the City of Yorba Linda.
 The portion of the project area that is located within unincorporated Orange County is currently zoned A1 (General Agricultural).
 The A1 zoning designation provides for agriculture, outdoor recreational uses, and low intensity uses which have a predominately open space character.
-It should be noted the existing use within this A1 zoned area is the Green River Golf Club.
+It should be noted that the only existing use within this A1 zoned area is the GRGC.
 The proposed project would not conflict with existing zoning for agricultural use or a Williamson Act contract.
 No impacts would occur.
 This issue will not be analyzed further in the EIR.